netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Holistic approach

-Most monitoring solutions try to minimize the number of metrics they ingest by ignoring crucial information, avoiding certain technologies they don't see as important, or abstracting the information available.
+Most monitoring solutions try to minimize the number of metrics they ingest, avoiding certain technologies they don't see as important, or abstracting and summarizing the information.

 Netdata is the only monitoring solution that is committed to monitor all infrastructure technologies available today, in full detail and resolution.
-All kernel features and stacks, all protocols, all layers, all technologies, without exceptions.
+Netdata monitors all Linux kernel features and stacks, all protocols, all layers, all technologies, without exceptions.

-Of course Netdata can also work in higher levels, like they do, by collecting application metrics and logs from all available sources, applications, cloud providers and third party services.
-But while doing so, we keep our commitment to a holistic approach, maintaining all the information available from all the underlying technologies and layers.
+Of course Netdata can also work in higher levels, by collecting application metrics and logs from all available sources, applications, cloud providers and third party services.
+But while doing so, we keep our commitment to a holistic approach, maintaining all the information available for all the underlying technologies and layers.

 ### Decentralized & Distributed

-All monitoring providers struggle with resolution and cardinality.
-They invest a lot of effort to minimize both of them, since these affect their cost proportionally.
-And even after all reductions and economies applied, their services are still expensive.

 When I started this post, I was expecting that Netdata will be the "heavier" among the agents.
 It has to be, because it does a lot more work.
-It is the only agent that is a monitoring solution by itself, it collects data per-second, stores the data in its own database, trains machine learning models for all metrics, queries these data, and many more, all happening right at the edge.
+It is the only agent that is a monitoring solution by itself, it collects data per-second, stores the data in its own database, trains machine learning models for all metrics, queries these data, and many more, all happening at the edge.

 To my surprise, the Netdata agent is one of lightest!
-And given the resolution (per-second) and the number of metrics it collects, **it offers the best unit economics** (i.e. resources per sample) among all.
+And given the resolution (per-second) and the number of metrics it collects, **it offers the best unit economics** (i.e. resources required per sample).

 This proves that Netdata is on the right path.
 The decentralized and distributed nature of Netdata decouples resolution and cardinality from our economics, without pushing this cost to the users, allowing Netdata to be **the most cost efficient monitoring solution**, while also providing high fidelity observability without compromises.

 ### Out of the box

 In this setup, Netdata was installed with default settings.
 The only change was to give to it the password for connecting to postgres.
-Everything else just happened, from logs and metrics, to dashboards and alerts.
+Everything else just happened, from logs and metrics, to dashboards, alerts, processes and sockets.
 The stock alerts we ship with Netdata did their job, and triggered alerts for network interface packet drops, way before Dynatrace's Davis reported the same.

-All monitoring providers see the value of providing out of the box experience, but only Netdata so far has applied this across the board, to all the information available.
+All monitoring providers see value in providing an out of the box experience, but only Netdata so far has applied this across the board, to all the information available.

-All others depend on the users to create custom dashboards and structure them the way they see fit.
-But since Netdata visualizes everything by default, we have to present everything in a way that users can easily understand and use.
-Our presentation today is probably too flat compared to the others, and users occasionally report that Netdata dashboards are overwhelming for them.
+All other solutions depend on users, to create custom dashboards and structure them the way they see fit.
+Netdata however, correlates and visualizes everything by default.

+Compared to the other monitoring solutions, Netdata's presentation is probably too flat, which combined with the amount of information available in Netdata dashboards, makes the presentation look "overwhelming" at first sight.
 This is our next challenge.
 We need to improve, so that they are more contextual, presenting the information in layers, on a need-to-know basis.
 The good thing with Netdata is that it has a lot more information than the others, so it can go deeper and broader than them.

 ### Charts & Dashboards

 I was also surprised to find out that Netdata charts and dashboards are actually a lot more usable and efficient than the others.

 For most monitoring solutions, editing charts is a complicated and challenging task.
-How to provide to users all the aspect of a metric so that they can understand quickly what this metric is about, which sources contribute to it and how much?
-How to allow them describe what they need in an easy and straightforward way?
+How to allow users select metrics.
+How to provide all the aspect of each metric so that users can quickly understand what this metric is, which sources contribute to it and how much.
+Then, how to allow them describe what they need in an easy and straightforward way.

-The NIDL bar Netdata provides above each chart, although it makes the UI a little more busy, it is far simpler, quicker and easier to use than any of the solutions the other monitoring providers offer.
-Users do not need to learn a query language and all the functionality needed is just a click away.
+The NIDL bar Netdata provides above each chart, although it makes the UI a little more busy, it is far simpler, quicker and easier to use, than any of the solutions the other monitoring systems provide.
+Users do not need to learn a query language and all the functionality is just a click away.
 Of course, to accomplish this kind of integration, we had to change the query engine, so that it returns all facets of the metrics with every response, but the result payed off. **Netdata charts are easier to grasp and use.**

 I think the next version of our charts will also surprise users.
 We plan to offer an expanded version of the charts, providing fully automated analysis on each and every metric, based on its past patterns, at a click of a button.